Phys2Real: Fusing VLM Priors with Interactive Online Adaptation for Uncertainty-Aware Sim-to-Real Manipulation: Introduction

 We propose an alternative approach that efficiently balances robustness with performance.
 Specifically, we train policies to be not only \emph{robust} to broad parameter ranges, but also \emph{adaptive} to the specific physical properties of objects for superior performance, motivated by the question: \textbf{Can combining visual physical reasoning with interactive learning improve robot manipulation performance in real-world environments after training in simulation?}

 Humans demonstrate remarkable exploration behaviors when manipulating novel objects in unseen settings.
-Initial judgments are formed about an object's physical properties from visual appearance, and then these estimates are refined through interaction.
-This integration of perception and physical reasoning enables humans to adapt their manipulation strategies to specific instances of objects with potentially varying properties without extensive experience with each new object.
+Initial judgments are formed about an object's physical properties from visual appearance, and then these estimates are refined through interaction \cite{Ernst2002}.
+This integration of perception and physical reasoning enables humans to adapt their manipulation strategies to new instances of objects with potentially varying properties without extensive interaction.
 Inspired by this observation, our approach seeks to provide robots with a similar ability to estimate and adapt to physical properties.

-We present \textbf{Phys2Real}, a framework that bridges the sim-to-real gap by combining three components: \begin{enumerate} \item \textbf{Uncertainty-aware fusion of VLM priors with interactive adaptation}: We demonstrate that VLMs can provide physical parameter estimates (e.g., center of mass) that improve manipulation performance when combined with interaction-based parameter estimation.
+We present \textbf{Phys2Real}, a framework that bridges the sim-to-real gap by combining three components: \begin{enumerate}[leftmargin=*] \item \textbf{Uncertainty-aware fusion of VLM priors with interactive adaptation}: We demonstrate that VLMs can provide physical parameter estimates (e.g., center of mass) that improve manipulation performance when combined with interaction-based parameter estimation.
 Our work demonstrates the novel application of VLMs to physical parameter estimation for real-time low-level closed-loop control, beyond standard high-level planning. \item \textbf{Ensemble-based uncertainty quantification}: We decompose uncertainty into epistemic and aleatoric components for interaction-based parameter estimation, and then combine these estimates with VLM priors using inverse-variance weighting.
 This addresses the limitations of existing adaptation methods that cannot incorporate external priors and enables adaptation during intermittent contact scenarios common in manipulation. \item \textbf{Physically-informed digital twins}: We combine 3D Gaussian Splatting reconstructions with online physical property estimation to create digital twins that incorporate both geometric and physical information, enabling strong sim-to-real transfer compared to purely visual or adaptation-based approaches. \end{enumerate}